B13rg/B13rg.github.io/_posts/2019-5-10-3COM-NIC-Review.md

 layout: post
 title:	"Checking out a 3COM 3C996B-T Gigabit NIC"
 categories: [Networking]
+excerpt: The 3C996B-T Network Interface Card (NIC) was put on the market in late 2001/early 2002.
+This article takes a look at the card and explores it's capabilities.
+image: /images/3ComGigNic/card_shot.jpg
 ---

 3Com was a networking product manufacturer that sold networking gear such as switches, routers, access points, and network interface cards.